The Bitcoin Premium: A Persistent Puzzle

 Endogenous Preferences and Green Bond Pricing

-Working paper with N. Tran.
+Working paper with Liu and Tran.

 Abstract:Using a macro model based on endogenous preference theory, our paper explores how news media, particularly coverage of climate change, affects investors' preferences for green and brown bonds over time.
 Empirical analysis of U.S. municipal bonds shows that green bond premium increase by 24 basis points during the period of elevated climate change news.
 While investors have strong demand for green bonds with different time to maturities, they seem to have stronger preference for bonds tied to specific environmental projects.
 Our study provides a nuanced understanding of the time-varying nature of green bond premiums due to evolving investor preferences and climate change discourse